Baby Queen: Gameplay with Baby Queen

 Latham has publicly stated that she does not define her sexuality.
 She describes experiencing stigma towards her sexual ambiguity growing up in South Africa, where queer identities are still not widely visible or considered acceptable.
 Even after moving to London, Latham recalls the "biphobic rhetoric" of some people she would meet.

 Latham's attraction to women is often expressed in her lyrics.
 The song "Raw Thoughts" was dubbed a "bi anthem" by fans after Latham revealed that the lyrics were about a woman.
 Latham cites her attraction to Jodie Comer from Killing Eve as the inspiration behind "Want Me".
 The track was used as the opening song for the coming-of-age LGBT series Heartstopper (2022).
-The track "American Dream" features openly-queer Australian singer-songwriter May-a and describes a "childlike crush" that exists purely in one's mind.
+The track "American Dream" features openly queer Australian singer-songwriter May-a and describes a "childlike crush" that exists purely in one's mind.
 Although the lyrics are gender neutral, the accompanying music video features Latham playing a waitress, daydreaming about a female customer at the café where she works.
-Latham's experiences with homophobia also inspire her song-writing.
-She cites her attraction to women as one reason why she was deemed a "loser" or a "wannabe" by school bullies.
+Latham's experiences with homophobia also inspire her songwriting.
+She cites her attraction to women as one reason she was deemed a "loser" or a "wannabe" by school bullies.
 These childhood experiences informed the "underdog anthem", "Wannabe", in which Latham proudly embraces these titles.

 Throughout her discography, Latham has also described her struggles with eating disorders and depression as a child, as well as her unhealthy relationship with drugs since moving to London.
 "Pretty Girl Lie", a song which discusses issues with the performative nature of social media and the internet, was inspired partially by the body dysmorphia Latham experienced growing up.
 In "These Drugs", the track which Latham claims is her most personal release to date, she describes her disastrous mental health and reliance on drugs at a point in time when she was not seeking help for her depression.
 The song "Medicine" acts as a sequel and details Latham's complicated relationship with antidepressants, which she has been taking on and off since age 16.
 As a general rule, Latham admits she takes issue with songs that lack honesty or raw emotion, and strives to transmit her deep personal struggles, along with her dark and satirical personality in her own lyricism.

+Latham has ADHD, which has been referenced in articles, interviews and the lyrics of her song "Online Dating".